JayjeetAtGithub/skyhook-java/README.md

 ### Credits

-Thanks to [@Sebastiaan-Alvarez-Rodriguez](https://github.com/Sebastiaan-Alvarez-Rodriguez) for providing the aweosme code to build an all-in-one JAR.
+Thanks to [@Sebastiaan-Alvarez-Rodriguez](https://github.com/Sebastiaan-Alvarez-Rodriguez) for providing this awesome code to build an all-in-one JAR.